jfoechsler/ansible-homelab/README.md

 * Manage Dnsmasq based DHCP and DNS.
 * Supported Dnsmasq conf.d content based on output from container templates, such as `dhcp-option` and `cname` for Pihole and Nginx proxy support.
 * Manage firewalld zones, rules and policy.
-* Supports enabling static DNS resolver configration instead of NetworkManager/resolved managed.
+* Supports enabling static DNS resolver configuration instead of NetworkManager/resolved managed.
 * Manage Yum repositories to maintain a local update staging mirror.

 # Setup up from scratch